KyserClark/Hacking-Notes/File Transfer/Windows HTTP File Transfer.md

 *********************************************************************************
 Items inside [SQUARE-BRACKETS] indicate changeable (fill in the blank) fields.
-Note: Bracket charactors themselves [ ] require removal.
+Note: Bracket characters themselves [ ] require removal.
 See examples.
 *********************************************************************************

 ### When wget is not available/usable on a Windows machine use this command to pull files from an http server: